 Indian River ChapterServing Brevard and Indian River counties

 In 1981, the Indian River Chapter of the Florida Trail Association first brought hikers together along the Space Coast.
-Responsible for lengthy stretches of the Florida Trail through the eastern edge of Osceola County, the chapter is best known for its friendly, outgoing hospitality, inviting our fellow hikers to socialize at our chapter’s screen room during annual and regional conferences.
+Serving Brevard and Indian River counties, the chapter is responsible for lengthy stretches of the Florida Trail through the eastern edge of Osceola County.

-The Indian River Chapter maintains the Florida Trail from Tosohatchee WMA south through Bull Creek WMA, Forever Florida, Three Lakes WMA, and Prairie Lakes WMA.
+The Indian River Chapter maintains 120 miles of trail, including the Florida Trail from Tosohatchee WMA south through Bull Creek WMA, Forever Florida, Three Lakes WMA, and Prairie Lakes WMA.

 Our newest trail is the Triple N Ranch Trail, a new loop trail in the Florida Trail System, located near Holopaw off US 192.

 The Florida Trail in Prairie Lakes Wildlife Management Area offers two loops, providing a place for hikers to enjoy day hikes and extended backpacking trips.
 A side trail off the loop leads to an observation deck over the Lake Kissimmee marshes.
 This vast wilderness in Osceola County is off Canoe Creek Road between Holopaw and Kenansville.

 Triple N Wildlife Management Area is the location of our newest loop trail.
 Walk into Florida’s pioneer past through palmetto prairies and past cypress domes in this classic Central Florida landscape, off US 192 west of Melbourne.